 To learn more about approvals, see Approve or deny requests for Microsoft Entra roles in Privileged Identity Management.

 When you configure settings for a role, you can choose from two assignment duration options for each assignment type: eligible and active.
 These options become the default maximum duration when a user is assigned to the role in Privileged Identity Management.

 You can choose one of these eligible assignment duration options.

 |Allow permanent eligible assignment||Resource administrators can assign permanent eligible assignments.|

 |Expire eligible assignment after||Resource administrators can require that all eligible assignments have a specified start and end date.|

-|Allow permanent active assignment||Resource administrators can assign permanent active assignment.|
+|Allow permanent active assignment||Resource administrators can assign permanent active assignments.|

 |Expire active assignment after||Resource administrators can require that all active assignments have a specified start and end date.|

-Require multifactor authentication
+Require multifactor authentication on active assignment

-This option requires admins must complete a multifactor authentication before creating an active (as opposed to eligible) role assignment.
-Privileged Identity Management can't enforce multifactor authentication when the user activates their role assignment because the user is already active in the role from the time that it is assigned.
+You can require that an administrator provides multifactor authentication when they create an active (as opposed to eligible) assignment.
+Privileged Identity Management can't enforce multifactor authentication when the user uses their role assignment because they're already active in the role from the time that it's assigned.